Famous Food In Taiping

 Their food menu includes light pizzas, salads, and much more, such as their ‘Alligator Lay Eggs’, which is simply poached eggs on smashed avocado.

-Don’t be fooled by the name thinking that this is a BBQ restaurant, as it’s actually popular among the locals for its Chinese seafood!
+Don’t be fooled by the name thinking that this is a BBQ restaurant, as it’s popular among the locals for its Chinese seafood!

 Curry Prawn In Bread At Mr BBQ Restaurant Taiping